TOC Digital Speech and Debate Series 1

 In terms of speed, I can handle a moderate amount of speed, but will struggle to understand full-on TOC-level speed.
 I will try to indicate when I am struggling to keep up.

 In terms of speaker points, I follow tournament guidelines.
-In the absence of guidelines, I think an average debater (expected to go around 3-3 in prelims) is probably around a 27.5-28ish.
 I reward clarity and good logical explanations.
 I also don't like jerks, so unnecessary animosity towards opponents will likely lead to speaker point deducts.

 I’m fine with both progressive and trad debate.
 I have some restrictions on progressive arguments, however.